LaffertyPlayOn/test1/README.md

 	likely to change in the future, but for now this step may or may not be needed (depending on your version and installation method).
-	For the sake of mirroring our RDS instances, you may choose to make this change, or if you want leave your installation in a stricter mode, just understand that it may affect how your Rspec tests run.
+	For the sake of mirroring our RDS instances, you may choose to make this change, or if you want to leave your installation in a stricter mode, just understand that it may affect how your Rspec tests run.
 If anything, you should see failures that others miss (if, for instance, there happens to be some validations missing), so for now I'm leaving this open ended.
 Either run your development environment w/ no flags, or, if you know what you're doing, you can run